godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

     mouse_scroll_value = weapon_change_number

-Now our scroll value we be changed with the keyboard input.
-If we did not change this, our scroll value will be out of sync.
+Now the scroll value will be changed with the keyboard input.
+If we did not change this, the scroll value will be out of sync.
 If the scroll wheel is out of sync, scrolling forwards or backwards would not transition to the next/last weapon, but rather the next/last weapon the scroll wheel changed to.

 ______